LeilaS-88/rsschool-cv-stage1/cv.md

 #### Education:
 - Marathon "I'll make it up" from htmlacademy;
-- Maratho "5 days 5 projects on Java Script" from result.school.it
+- Marathon "5 days 5 projects on Java Script" from result.school.it

 #### English:
 A2